lukebond/nodeconf-oslo-20160604/nodeconf-oslo-20160604.md

 - Linux has been doing this for years
 - Most modern distros use systemd as the init system

--> ## In this talk we'll learn to do all that PM2 can do, with systemd <-

 ---

 # SAMPLE APP